• Skincare

 1 mascara wand (washed well)

-eye-lash-growthDoes this recipe actually work?
-To track the results, I took “before” and “after” pix of my lashes over a course of 6 weeks.
-As you can see, I had very sparse, very light lashes a month-and-a-half back.
+I took “before” and “after” photos of my lashes over 6 weeks to track the results.
+As you can see, I had very sparse, very light lashes a month and a half back.
 Without mascara, they would seem almost invisible.

 Here are two more classic lash growth recipes for those who are interested.
-I haven’t tried these personally but have friends who vouch for them 100%.
+I haven’t tried these personally, but my friends vouch for them 100%.

 1 tablespoon aloe vera juice